 Loving to Paint is an art instruction company and an art gallery.
 Our goal is to bring out the artist in all of us, through creating and owning art.
 Our classes and our paint parties are intended to be fun.
 Participants will gain an understanding of different painting techniques and color while they create a predesigned paint project.
 We aim to increase their interest in art and their artistic confidence.
+We are the only art company in Chester County PA teaching mosaics without using grout.
+This creates a more beautiful mosaic, much more luminous and colorful than mosaics with grout.

 Why Loving To Paint?